fourm6/BAT-Price-Estimator/README.md

 BAT is kind of weird were if you search for a model say 300e, it will take you to an entirely different page than if you search a body like w124 so I'm actively trying to make sure that both work as intended.
 Also I will probably try to change the calculation method since it makes no sense for the graph to act like a polynomial and raise in price after some point.

 Here is an example of it running for a Mercedes 300e with 50,000 miles:

 ![alt text](images/terminal.png)
 ![alt text](images/Figure_1.png)

+*legally I hold no responsibility for anything happening to you including but not limitted to BAT deciding to ban your ip.
+They shouldn't because i was testing for hours and nothing happend to me but just incase*